Manitoba’s Justice System #

 Devious, contrived, treacherous and certainly fancifully crafted exhibitions of falsifications of fact and reality prevail in some courtrooms.
 Error-ridden conclusions drawn from baseless claims of benefitting parties fail to inspire confidence in our court system.

-Official shoddy investigations, Judicial tunnel vision, obvious evidence-free determinations, bolstered by a refusal to censor poor decision making, diminish our respect for Judicial merit.
+Official shoddy investigations, Judicial tunnel vision, obvious evidence-free determinations, bolstered by a refusal by the CJC to censor poor decision making, diminish our respect for Judicial merit.
 Some kind of accountability for bad judges is crucial in a democracy.
+One of the key reasons why the CJC has been able to escape accountability for its abuses for so long is the opacity with which it operates, despite clear mandates of the Judges Act.

 We should not risk our cherished norms, traditions and institutions, just so Canadian Judges can enjoy immunity.